hauptmech/odio_urdf/README.md

 Robot models can be built by in-place definition, or sequential construction, which ever best suits the task.

+> odio_urdf depends on catkin_pkg, which needs to be manually installed if you want to use it on a non ROS environment. `pip install catkin_pkg`

 ## But my model is a beautiful hierarchy of Xacro

 This is much more powerful and easier to use than xacro.